This page contains affiliate links. Please read our disclosure for more info.

 There’s no need for a hotel breakfast in Paris—affordable bakeries selling delicious croissants and pastries are everywhere.

-Luckily our favourite bakery was only a 10-minute walk from our hotel (the Timhotel Paris Gare de Lyon).
+Luckily, our favourite bakery was only a 10-minute walk from our hotel on this visit (the Timhotel Paris Gare de Lyon).

-The croissants and pain au chocolat at Blé Sucré (7 Rue Antoine Vollon) were as good as we remembered—huge and perfectly flaky.
+The croissants and pain au chocolat at Blé Sucré (12th arrondissement) were as good as we remembered—huge and perfectly flaky.
 As it’s always busy, we took our pastries to eat in the park opposite.

-Another fancier breakfast option would be Angelina tea house near the Louvre.
+For a fancier, sit-in breakfast, consider Angelina Tea Room on Rue de Rivoli near the Louvre.
 I have included it later in the itinerary, but there’s no reason you couldn’t start there.

 Jardin des Plantes